-Mentee Init Mentor Init Date

-Assessments: local and state (formatives)

-Classroom management (office referrals)

-Reviewing curriculum map and application to the IEP

-Staff personnel and their roles

-Working with parents

-Working with paraprofessionals - optimal utilization

-Encouraging or motivating low-achieving students

-Analyze data from local assessments

-Tardy and attendance policy

-Meeting student needs

-Thanksgiving break

-Professional development - My Learning Plan on KEEP

-Concerns or questions

-Schedule observation of mentee with conference

-December
+Mentee Mentor Date Transcript of Monthly Meetings and Topics: November Contact Assistant Director to schedule time to complete final KEEP 2 conference prior to Thanksgiving Break Evaluatee Viewing IPP, SGM, and Final Summative Assessments: local and state (formatives) Review Classroom management (office referrals) Reviewing curriculum map and application to the IEP Staff personnel and their roles Working with parents Working with paraprofessionals - optimal utilization Encouraging or motivating low-achieving students Analyze data from local assessments Tardy and attendance policy Meeting student needs Thanksgiving break Concerns or questions Complete 2nd Cycle Self-Assessment and Goal Setting in KEEP 2 Identify three students to collect data on for Student Performance Rating for KEEP 2 in the 2nd Cycle Preparation for December 1, I.E.P.
+Count.
+Confirm all Para's are on track to complete at least 10 PD hours by Winter break